epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 Practically, effect types get a little more muddy.
 You will mostly be using `Linear` effects, or `Absolute` Effects.
 You will need to know what type of effect you're using in order to follow the editing instructions a little down the page.

-Linear effects use math and graphs to smoothly change parameters in an effect.
-Absolute effects require the effect author to specify each distinct state of the effect.
+Linear effects use graphs to smoothly change parameters in an effect.
+Absolute effects, on the other hand, require the effect author to specify each distinct state of the effect, which the computer will then transition between.
 Both have their advantages:

 Linear effects can use something call the "Base Property Value" and run based on that.
 If you applied a linear intensity effect to a light currently at 50%, and that effect made the intensity oscilate up and down 25%, you would notice different intensity if the light was initially at 25%.

-Absolute effects allow you to have much more aggressive and precise motions to the effect.For example if you have a colour-based effect but you don't want the colour to blend like it would linearly, you can make absolute looks for each of the most saturated colours and jump between them.
+Absolute effects allow you to have much more aggressive and precise motions.
+For example if you have a colour-based effect but you don't want the colour to blend like it would linearly, you can make absolute looks for each of the most saturated colours and jump between them.

-TODO
+See level three for more info on creating effects.

 ### Apply Effects Using the Magic Sheet
 On the `Effects` tab of the magic sheet, you can see a few commonly used effects.
 There are also a bunch of other buttons that are used for modifying effects, so don't worry about those for now.